elexis-eu/elexifinder/wikibase/README.md

 # elexifinder/wikibase

-Scripts for bibliodata migration from Zotero LexBib collection to LexBib Wikibase, and for migration to Elexifinder JSON format (needed for eventregistry service)
+Scripts for bibliodata migration from Zotero LexBib collection to LexBib Wikibase, and for migration to Elexifinder JSON format (needed for eventregistry service (Elexifinder))

 LexBib Zotero Group: https://www.zotero.org/groups/lexbib